ChristophDias/Projeto_Integrador/README.md

 ## Licença

-Este projeto está sob a licença CopyLeft.
+Este projeto está sob a licença MIT.